bhuisgen/neon-webdocs/docs/neon/configuration/server/sites/modules/handlers/app/index.md

 :::warning

-The value should match to your client-side application.
+The value should match to your application.

 :::